IFAFMultiLA/ifafmultila.github.io/docs/_sources/learning_apps.rst.txt

     options("learnrextra.apiserver" = "http://localhost:8000")
     options("learnrextra.language" = "en")

 Then, simply use the ``use_learnrextra()`` library in your UI code to enable it.
 You can optionally pass paths to HTML snippets for the tracking consent and data protection notes via the ``consentmodal`` and ``dataprotectmodal`` parameters.
 These paths must be relative to your Shiny project path.
+See `trackingconsent.html <https://github.com/IFAFMultiLA/learnrextra_testapp_shiny/blob/main/www/trackingconsent.html>`_ and `dataprotect.html <https://github.com/IFAFMultiLA/learnrextra_testapp_shiny/blob/main/www/dataprotect.html>`_ for how the HTML snippets should be structured.
 In order to show a field with the link to the data protection notes and optional login information, you should use the ``info_display()`` function in your UI code.
 An example for the UI code looks like this:

 .. code-block:: r